kyawzaww-linn/wordpress-site/Readme.md

 # WordPress Child Theme Development and Deployment

-Welcome to the **WordPress Child Theme Development** project for [Neve](https://themeisle.com/themes/neve/)! 🎉 This project is all about customizing the Neve theme and deploying the website on AWS.
-Whether you're the first developer here or someone coming in later, this documentation will guide you through theme development and deployment.
+Welcome to the **WordPress Child Theme Development** project for [Neve](https://themeisle.com/themes/neve/)! 🎉 This project is all about customizing the Neve theme, integrating useful plugins, and deploying the website on AWS.
+Whether you're the first developer here or someone joining later, this documentation will guide you through the development and deployment process.

 ## Key Features
 - 🎨 Custom Child Theme based on Neve
 - 📱 Fully responsive across mobile, tablet, and desktop
 - 🎨 Navy blue (#000080) and white (#FFFFFF) color scheme
-- 🗓️ Custom-coded event calendar (no plugins here!)
+- 🗓️ Event Calendar for interactive event scheduling
+- 🖼️ SmartSlider for a nice image slide on the homepage
-- 🌐 Hosted on AWS EC2 with a LAMP stack
+- 🌐 Hosted on AWS EC2 using Docker for local development

 ---